 Note: The included USB cable has Type-C connectors on both ends.
-If your computer does not have a USB-C port, you will need a USB A-to-C cable, such as 599ALLN1 or 177MB06552.
+If your computer does not have a USB-C port, you will need a USB A-to-C cable.
+Please see Accessory Tab for available USB cables.

 Single Image Playback: When playing back a single image, you can choose from these display options: No Information, Basic Information Display, or Shooting Information display.

 Image Magnification: When viewing a still picture in single image playback mode, you can magnify the image to 2x, 4x, 8x, or 10x.
 While the image is magnified, you can scroll anywhere around the image.